Harris Boys' Academy East Dulwich

 Harris Boys' Academy East Dulwich (HBAED) is a secondary school and sixth form with academy status for boys, located in the Peckham area of the London Borough of Southwark, England.

 Students arrive from 55 different feeder schools.

 The school first opened in 2009 at Langbourne Primary School, before moving into new buildings in 2010.
 The school is sponsored by the Harris Federation, a federation of academies and free schools in England.

 Harris Boys' Academy East Dulwich offers GCSEs as programmes of study for pupils, while students in the sixth form have the option to study a range of A Levels.
 The school has close links with Harris Girls' Academy East Dulwich and the two schools operate some of their sixth form courses in consortium.

+The school was ranked 'outstanding' in all areas by Ofsted in 2023, after the exemption for outstanding schools from routine inspection was lifted.

 Academics

 In designing the curriculum, the senior management consulted students, teachers, subject leaders, senior staff, governors and latest academic research.
 All the time the constraints of the National Curriculum, set by the Secretary of State for Education had to be observed.

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
 Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.